spdx/spdx-spec/chapters/package-information.md

 ### 7.24.2 Intent

-This field is a reasonable estimate of the package usage from the producer and consumer perspective from which both parties can draw conclusions about the context in which the package exists.
+This field is a reasonable estimate of the most likely package usage from the producer and consumer perspective from which both parties can draw conclusions about the context in which the package exists.

 ### 7.24.3 Examples

-EXAMPLE 1 Tag: `PackagePurpose:`
+EXAMPLE 1 Tag: `PrimaryPackagePurpose:`

 ```text
 PackagePurpose: FRAMEWORK